awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to allow an operation only when the request uses a particular alias to identify the KMS key\.
 The `kms:RequestAlias` condition key controls access to a KMS key used in a cryptographic operation, `GetPublicKey`, or `DescribeKey` based on the [alias](kms-alias.md) that identifies that KMS key in the request\. \(This policy condition has no effect on the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) operation because the operation doesn't use a KMS key or alias\.\)

 This condition supports [attribute\-based access control](abac.md) \(ABAC\) in AWS KMS, which lets you control access to KMS keys based on the tags and aliases of a KMS key\.
 You can use tags and aliases to allow or deny access to a KMS key without changing policies or grants\.
-For details, see [Using ABAC for AWS KMS](abac.md)\.
+For details, see [ABAC for AWS KMS](abac.md)\.

 To specify the alias in this policy condition, use an [alias name](concepts.md#key-id-alias-name), such as `alias/project-alpha`, or an alias name pattern, such as `alias/*test*`\.
 You cannot specify an [alias ARN](concepts.md#key-id-alias-ARN) in the value of this condition key\.